Overview

 Why was WCAG 2.1 AA chosen?

 WCAG 2.1 was designed to better address mobile app accessibility that was largely ignored in the previous 2.0 version of WCAG.
-There are 17 new criteria that better address low vision, manual use of touch screens, cognitive and learning disabilities, speech input, blindness and vestibular.
+There are 17 new criteria that better address low vision, manual use of touch screens, cognitive and learning disabilities, speech input, and blindness.

 -